 The downside of this product is that it is:

-Available online at Amazon, the plus of this weighted lap pad is that it is:
+Available online, the plus of this weighted lap pad is that it is:

 This product is not best-suited for children because: